-Geofencing and geo-targeting go hand in hand like Hansel and Gretel especially when you need to target an audience in a specific location.
-Yet just like siblings — they function differently.
+Geofencing and geo-targeting go hand in hand like Hansel and Gretel, especially when you need to target an audience in a specific location.
+Yet just like siblings, they function differently.
 Are you already in the club of 84% of marketers who know the superpowers of the targeting twins and who to call in your case?

 Knowing the difference between geofencing vs. geo-targeting is the first move in stepping up your marketing game.
 It will help you understand what campaigns need each type of targeting and why.

-In this article, we will look in detail at what both concepts mean, how they compare, and what exactly you should do to set up geofencing and geo-targeting in your demand-side platform.
+In this article, we will look in detail at what both concepts mean, how they compare, and what exactly you should do to set up programmatic geofencing and geo-targeting in your demand-side platform.
 You will leave with an understanding of how to apply geofencing in your digital advertising strategy and be able to distinguish between these two types of location-based targeting.

-What is Geofencing and How Does it Work?
+What is Programmatic Geofencing

-Geofencing definition: it's a type of location-based targeting where you create a “fence” on a map rather than enter location details and target all users within the defined area.
+Geofencing definition: It's a type of location-based targeting where you create a “fence” on a map rather than enter location details and target all users within the defined area.

-A simple way to think about how geofencing works is to imagine you own a ride-sharing company.
-You may then want to create a geofence around a location such as an airport or stadium.
-Areas that are crowded and where people often need transport but will not be with their own car, because they are returning from a vacation, or have consumed alcohol at a sporting event or concert, are a good place for you to target as there will be many people in need of your service.
+Areas that are crowded and where people often need transport but will not be with their own car, because they are returning from a vacation, or have consumed alcohol at a sporting event or concert, are a good place for you to target, as there will be many people in need of your service.

-Benefits of Geofencing for Advertisers
+Benefits of Geofencing Marketing for Advertisers

 Reach customers easily